ferrilab/bitvec/book/type-parameters/bitorder.md

 `bitvec`.
 It provides some useful associated constants, and is otherwise uninteresting.

-- [`at`] receives the semantic index of a bit within a register type, and must produce the concrete position corresponding to the semantic index.
+- [`::at()`] receives the semantic index of a bit within a register type, and must produce the concrete position corresponding to the semantic index.
 The input and output are both integers in the domain `[0, W)` where `W` is the bit-width of the register type being indexed.

   `at` **must** implement an exactly one-to-one mapping from all inputs to all outputs in the `[0, W)` domain.
 This mapping must never observably change.
   These are strict requirements of the library, and failing to uphold either **will** break your program.

-- [`select`] receives the semantic index of a bit within a register type, and must produce a value of that register type with exactly one bit set.
+- [`::select()`] receives the semantic index of a bit within a register type, and must produce a value of that register type with exactly one bit set.
 The produced value is a mask that selects only the bit specified by the provided index, and will be used in Boolean arithmetic to manipulate memory.

   The default implementation is `1 << at(index)`.
 You are required to maintain this behavior in your override.

-- `mask` receives an inclusive start index and an exclusive end index, and must produce a register value that selects every bit in the indexed range.
+- [`::mask()`] receives an inclusive start index and an exclusive end index, and must produce a register value that selects every bit in the indexed range.

   The default implementation is `(start .. end).map(select).sum()`.
 You are required to maintain this behavior in your override.